Mara3l/gooddata-alerting/docs/tutorial.md

     time.sleep(1)
 ```

+> [!NOTE]
-`Tip: If you prefer, you can also run it during cache invalidation.`
+> If you prefer, you can also run it during cache invalidation.

 ## Step 5: Run it! 🚀